framedsc/Sitesource/markdown/ReshadeGuides/Addons/MSADOF.md

 This controls how large your bokeh will be.

 **Random point rendering**
-Instead of a progressive spiral render, this causes the add-on sample randomly.
+Instead of a progressive spiral sampling path, this causes the add-on sample randomly.
 This can be useful for previewing how large the resulting bokeh will be, or can be used to mitigate animating background elements interrupting the render.
-*This feature is not currently working as intended and will produce ghosts of the focus plane.*
+*This feature is not currently working as intended and occasionally produces ghosts of the focus plane.*

 ![Animated image of the difference between the two sampling methods](../../Images/MSADOF/MSADOF_Addon_Sampling.webp "This example has been sped up by 8x."){.shadowed .autosize}

 **Focus precise at close range**
 This changes the scaling of the focus distance slider.
-Higher values mean that the focus distance slider can operate in even smaller steps.
+Higher values mean that the focus distance slider can operate in even smaller steps closer to the camera.
 This is useful for portraits, where extra focus precision is desired.

 **Frames to skip**
 Skips camera movement of every few frames to make accumulation more consistent.
 Depending on the performance of your game, this value might have to be changed.
 If you notice that the add-on is drawing rings/donuts on your focus plane, this value likely has to be changed.